 Tiko irresponsibly toured through time.
 He hunted dinosaurs with an elephant gun (and prolly stepped on a butterfly at some point), filmed Ancient Maya rituals, observed Viking raids in Britain, etc..

 (Tiko mentioned that he “taught” modern English to his helpers.
-This doesn’t make much sense, and since the time travel machine clearly imbues travellers with linguistic knowledge… So let’s forget the “teaching” part.)
+This doesn’t make much sense, especially since the time travel machine clearly imbues travellers with linguistic knowledge… So let’s forget that “teaching” bit.)

 Furthermore, one Greek was captured.
 Once the authorities realised this man was far too knowledgeable about the language and history, they called in an archeologist.
 Who in turn called in the Challengers of the Unknown.

 With the captive’s help, the Challs located the “Island of the Wizard”.
 When confronted, Tiko boasted about his voyages.
 But as he realised that the Challs would arrest him, he fled in his Time Cube.

 Chronal hot pursuit

 The Challengers learned to use the smaller, backup Time Cube.
 Using Tiko’s notes, they travelled to the right bit of Ancient Greece and destroyed the biplane.

 They also found the Ancient Egyptian astronomer, though irate priests destroyed his telescope anyway.